josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 23.1.
 Register and Access the Online Test Bank

-* _Register your book for online access_:
+* To access the online test bank for your book, go to `www.wiley.com/go/sybextestprep` and follow these steps:
-  * Go to `www.wiley.com/go/sybextestprep` and select your book from the list
+  * Click "here to register" and select your book
-  * Complete registration information and answer security verification
+  * Complete registration information and receive a pin code via email
-  * Enter pin code received via email to activate account
+  * Enter pin code on create an account or login page to activate access
-* _Access test bank:_
-  * Log in with new username and password
-  * Refresh page if test bank not visible, or log out and log back in

 ---